telehash/telehash.github.io/v3/README.md

 * provides native tunneling of TCP/UDP, HTTP, WebSockets, and more
 * strict privacy, no content, identity, or metadata is ever revealed to 3rd parties
 * designed for compatibility between embedded device, mobile, and web usage
+* supports an automatic discovery mode on local networks when available
 * [more background](background.md)

 The full protocol is a composite of different individual specifications: